Define Your Next Chapter

-Launched in 2013 by the Cleveland Foundation, Encore Cleveland helps to connect and fund a network of organizations to provide experienced Greater Clevelanders with an array of meaningful opportunities in the community.
+The Cleveland Foundation supports leadership across generations for the benefit of our community.
+Launched in 2013 by the Cleveland Foundation, Encore Cleveland helps to connect and fund a network of local organizations offering meaningful opportunities for Greater Clevelanders who are retired or nearing retirement from their primary careers.

 Who benefits from Encore Cleveland?